StAincrad/NexPlayer_Exercise/README.md

 After building the **dll** the information about **Number of events** and **Last timestamp** have to being showed in the UI interface.

 I created a single cube with a material, so with NexPlayer I can show a [video sample](https://dash.akamaized.net/akamai/bbb_30fps/bbb_30fps.mpd) integrated in the cube.
 The cube has movement and rotation effects, such that the cube is connected with the **Play/Pause** and **Stop** buttons.
-If the user press **Play/Pause** button the cube will be **played/paused** and if it is tha cease of **Stop** button, the cube will reset their position and rotation.
+If the user press **Play/Pause** button the cube will be **played/paused** and if it is the case of **Stop** button, the cube will reset his position and rotation.

 The information about **Number of Play/Pause events** is showed all the time at the upper of the screen.
 On the other hand, **Last timestamp** is showed also all the time in **Unix** number, moreover the date of that unix number is showed too.
 The information is also appreciated in full screen.